Skip to content

 # or: npm i @web-ai-sdk/all / bun add @web-ai-sdk/all

-The five scoped packages come along as transitive dependencies. react is a peer dependency only when you import any /react subpath.
+The eight scoped packages come along as transitive dependencies. react is a peer dependency only when you import any /react subpath.

 Both are valid.
 Pick whichever reads better at the call site.